what to wear

 Wear well-fitted clothing.
 Not skin tight, but clothes that are fitted in the shoulders and chest look best.

-A pattern or splash of color can look great on a small item or accessory.
+A splash of color can look great on a small item or accessory.

 Remember below the knees!
 Your socks, shoes, boots may be in your pictures, so be sure they reflect your style and also work with the rest of your outfit.